spacetelescope/jwst/docs/jwst/master_background/description.rst

 output product.
 The background-subtracted results are returned as a new data model, leaving the input model unchanged.

+Note: The application of master background subtraction to NIRSpec Fixed-Slit, IFU, and MOS observations requires special handling, due to unique types of calibrations that are applied to these modes.
+NIRSpec MOS mode requires even more special handling than NIRSpec Fixed-Slit and IFU.
+The next several sections pertain primarily to MIRI MRS and LRS Fixed-Slit, and in a general way to NIRSpec Fixed-Slit and IFU modes.
+Details regarding all NIRSpec modes are given later in :ref:`NIRSpec Master Background Subtraction <nirspec_modes>`.

 Inputs
 ------
-The primary driver of the master background step is a "spec3" type Association (ASN) file or a ``ModelContainer`` data model populated from a "spec3" ASN file.
+The primary driver of the master background step is usually a `spec3` type Association (ASN) file or a ``ModelContainer`` data model populated from a `spec3` ASN file.
 This is the same ASN file used as input to the :ref:`calwebb_spec3 <calwebb_spec3>` pipeline, which defines a stage 3 combined product and its input members.
 The list of input members includes both "science" and "background" exposure types.
 The master background subtraction step uses the input members designated